-In respect to gender diversity specifically, as at the 30 June 2016, 25% of the total Silex workforce is female.
+In respect to gender diversity specifically, as at the 30 June 2017, 19% of the total Silex workforce is female.
 This statistic is somewhat skewed due to the unique nuclear knowledge and skillset required to work on the Company's uranium enrichment technology, traditionally this has not been an industry with strong female representation.
 Females are currently represented within each position level of the workforce, including at Board level, with the Silex Chair position held by a female.

-Due to the Company's reduced headcount, Silex is no longer required to report under the Workplace Gender Equality Act (WGEA).
+Silex is not required to report under the Workplace Gender Equality Act (WGEA).